Content updated for accuracy on 9/9/25.

 Working For Translate.com

 One thing that sets Translate.com apart from other similar sites is that you’ll never have to compete with other translators for available work.
 Everything here is offered on a strictly first-come/first-serve basis.
 If you see a job available on your dashboard, you can claim it, and no one else will be able to take it away from you.
-There is a rating system, apparently, which might limit the available jobs to some degree, but other than that, newer translators are on basically the same footing as veterans.
+There is a rating system, which might limit the available jobs to some degree, but other than that, newer translators are on basically the same footing as veterans.

 Each assignment goes through an automatic machine translation first, and then gets sent out to the remote team.
 Your job will be to take the rough output of the AI translation and turn it into a fully coherent and readable document by utilizing your knowledge of the original languages.